Unio Financial Services Ltd and Unio Financial Services Ltd Trading as Unio Wealth Management (“Unio”) are regulated by the Central Bank of Ireland.

 Central Bank of Ireland Regulated Activities

-Invesco is subject to the Central Bank of Ireland Code(s) of Conduct which includes the Consumer Protection Code, the Fitness and Probity standards and Minimum Competency Code.
-Invesco must comply with these codes which offer protection to consumer(s).
+Unio is subject to the Central Bank of Ireland Code(s) of Conduct which includes the Consumer Protection Code, the Fitness and Probity Standards and Minimum Competency Code.
+Unio must comply with these codes which offer protection to consumer(s).
 These Code(s) can be found on the Central Banks website at www.centralbank.ie.

-As an Authorised Advisor/Insurance Intermediary, Invesco provides its services to its clients on a “fair analysis of the market” basis.
-This means that it provides services on the basis of a number of products available from various producers in the market which enables Invesco to make a recommendation to meet its client’s needs.
+As an Investment Intermediary, Unio provides its services to its clients on a “fair analysis of the market” basis.
+This means that it provides services on the basis of a number of products available from various producers in the market which enables Unio to make a recommendation to meet its client's needs.
 These services include mediation services in relation to insurance products and PRSAs.
-Invesco provides investment advice and receives/transmits orders in respect of transferable securities, collective investments, unit trusts and tracker bonds.
-In addition, Invesco acts as a Deposit Agent/Broker and gives advice in respect of deposits.
+Unio provides investment advice and receives/transmits orders in respect of transferable securities, collective investments, unit trusts and tracker bonds.
+In addition, Unio acts as a Deposit Agent/Broker and gives advice in respect of deposits.

 A summary of our regulated activities and investment instruments are as follows: